SpartnerNL/laravel-excel-docs/3.1/imports/chunk-reading.md

 ```

 ::: warning
-A chunk size of `1000` will not be the most optimal situation for your export.
+A chunk size of `1000` will not be the most optimal situation for your import.
 Play around with this number to find the sweet spot.
 :::

 ### Using it together with Batch Inserts